smith-sj/ottr/README.md

 * `ottr open 2` will re-open the **2nd** task, marking it as incomplete
 * `ottr open 6 1` will re-open the **1st** child-task of the **6th** task, marking it as incomplete

-*note: parent-tasks can only be closed by completing their child-tasks, similarily they may only be re-opened by re-opening one of their child-tasks.
+*note: parent-tasks can only be closed by completing their child-tasks, similarly they may only be re-opened by re-opening one of their child-tasks.
 Adding a new child-task to a closed parent-task will re-open it; deleting an open child-task will close it's parent-task, if the remaining child-tasks are closed.*

 * `ottr move 3` will open a menu for moving the **3rd** task
 * `ottr move 3 2` will open a menu for moving the **2nd** child-task of the **3rd** task